build-trust/ockam-documentation/README.md

 Underlying all of this is a variety of cryptographic and messaging protocols.
 We’ve made these protocols safe and easy to use in any application.

 No more having to design error-prone ad-hoc ways to distribute sensitive credentials and roots of trust.
-Ockam’s integrated approach takes away this complexity and gives you simple tools for:
+Ockam’s integrated approach takes away this complexity and gives you simple tools.

 ### Features of Ockam